 - Well: You can dig a well by yourself (it’s recommended to hire an expert) or get a lot with an existing well.
 Fresh and natural water from a well will also answer whatever farming needs you have.

 - Rainwater harvesting: This can be as simple as putting several barrels in the yard.
 If you’d like to be more advanced, you can shape the roof like a bowl or a series of steps, and it will collect water during rains.
 However, you must learn whether or not rainwater harvesting is permitted in your area, and how you can filter and purify it.
-For more important information on these issues, please take a look at my article on how to harvest rainwater.

 There is much more to learn about water, which is why I included a whole part dedicated to off-the-grid water and sanitation, further down this article.